J-F-Liu/knowledge/src/Math/linear_algebra.md

 ### 方程组 system of equations

+Tons of physical problems boil down to solving systems of linear equations.

+non-linear systems of equations can be linearlized proximitly.

 We can perform three valid operations on system of equations:

 - Scaling: we can multiply both sides of an equation by a nonzero number.